yangyanli/Course_PR_17/experiment1/README.md

 * Dataset 2

-  The datasets is from MNIST [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/) , and we use some part of the whole sets.
-You can
+  The dataset 2 is from MNIST [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/) and you can download the dataset from this link.
+Your task is to cluster the images in "train-images" files.
+Obvionsly there are 10 classes.
+It's better if you can visualize the result.

+  There are many project about MNIST in github and Internet, so you can find some other method  after you have finished you own task and try to think about which one is better.
+Good luck.